 During the trial, temperature and relative humidity conditions were favorable for infection by R. solani, which resulted in the development of Sheath Blight symptoms with varying degrees of severity in the irrigated rice genotypes evaluated, under controlled conditions.
 According to the literature Molla et al. (2020); Shrestha, Karki, Groth, Jungkhun, and Ham (2016).
 The development of the fungus and the disease is favored by low light conditions, temperatures below 32 °C, and high relative humidity.

 The pathogen thrives at temperatures between 28-32 °C, and high relative humidity are favorable condition for the onset and development of infections.
-R. solani does not develop well in temperatures above 40 °C and low relative humidity (Molla et al., 2020; Nitesh Bhukal et al., 2015; Oreiro et al., 2020; Rajbir Singh, 2016).
-In addition to environmental conditions, the resistance of rice genotypes to sheath blight can be influenced by morphological characteristics, such as plant height, tillering, lodging, leaf characteristics, and the crop cycle (Molla et al., 2020; R Singh, Sunder, & Kumar, 2016).
+R. solani does not develop well in temperatures above 40 °C and low relative humidity (Molla et al., 2020; Bhukal et al., 2015; Oreiro et al., 2020; Singh, 2016).
+In addition to environmental conditions, the resistance of rice genotypes to sheath blight can be influenced by morphological characteristics, such as plant height, tillering, lodging, leaf characteristics, and the crop cycle (Molla et al., 2020; Singh, 2016).
 Along with environmental conditions, the morphology of each genotype can also create a microclimate favorable to disease development.
-It should be noted that genotypes with high tillering associated with dense, tall stems and leaves can also hinder sunlight from reaching the lower third of the plants, which also creates ideal conditions for disease development (Molla et al., 2020).
+It should be noted that genotypes with high tillering associated with dense, tall stems and leaves can also hinder sunlight from reaching the lower third of the plants, which also creates ideal conditions for disease development (Molla et al., 2020; Kasniya et al. 2025).

 However, in this study, all genotypes presented the disease, regardless of the cycle and height of each plant, demonstrating that these traits likely did not prevent disease development to a greater or lesser extent.
 It was also observed that genotypes that have been commercialized for at least five years, such as BRS Pampeira, BRS Catiana, and BRS A702 CL, presented the highest maximum severity scores, with 75% of plant tissue infected, indicating that for these genotypes, resistance has already been overcome by the disease.
 Resistance is known to depend on many genes, and a large proportion of these genes may be related to the morphological characteristics of plants.